milena-sosic/EmoLex.SR/README.md

 ### Running the Scripts

-To construct or validate the emotion affect dictionary please ensure that you collected all necessary resouces.
+To construct or validate the emotion affect lexicon please ensure that you collected all necessary resouces.

 ## Plans for Future Improvements
 - **Expansion of Entries:** Include a larger corpus of Serbian words and phrases (MWE) to enhance the breadth of affective dimensions captured.
 - **Improved Automation:** Develop more sophisticated machine learning models for automated emotion annotation of texts in Serbian.
-- **Language Variants:** Extend the dictionary to support additional language dialects and variants (ijekavian).
+- **Language Variants:** Extend the lexicon to support additional language dialects and variants (ijekavian).
 - **User Interface:** Create a user-friendly graphical interface for easier interaction and analysis.
 - **API Development:** Build a REST API for remote and programmatic access to the lexicon.